 Adjunct Faculty Teaching Positions

 Adjunct professors play an important role at NSU Law.
-By bringing their unique expertise and passion for the law to the classroom, they help students acquire the knowledge and practical skills they will need to successfully enter the legal profession.
-Adjunct faculty members at NSU Law include alumni, practitioners, judges, and scholars who share a common bond: the desire to contribute to the profession by guiding, teaching, and mentoring the next generation of lawyers.
+By bringing their unique expertise and passion for the law to the classroom, they help students acquire the knowledge and practical skills they will need to become tomorrow's leaders, instilled with the highest standards of justice and professionalism.
+Adjunct faculty members at NSU Law share a common bond: the desire to contribute to the profession by guiding, teaching, and mentoring students and inspiring them to reach their personal and professional best.
 As part-time professors, they enhance our curriculum and enrich the Law Center community.
-Occasionally, we have a limited number of openings for dedicated professionals who would like to become adjunct faculty members.
-If you are interested in being considered for potential part-time teaching opportunities, please review our hiring procedures described below and complete the Adjunct Candidate Form.
+Occasionally, we have openings for exceptional professionals who would like to contribute to the Law Center's mission, which is "to ensure that students develop the knowledge, skills, and values that are at the heart of becoming trusted, highly adept, professional lawyers who are respected for serving clients, their communities, and justice."
+If you possess outstanding credentials and are interested in being considered for part-time teaching opportunities, please review our hiring procedures described below and view the list of anticipated openings.
+The Law Center is committed to hiring distinguished individuals who reflect the diversity within our greater society and who bring an inclusive, student-centered approach to the classroom.

 Qualifications.
 A Juris Doctorate (J.D.) degree is required, with demonstrable subject matter expertise, experience, and teaching ability.

 Obligations.
-Realistically, a significant amount of time must be devoted to preparing and teaching a law course.
+Teaching is a privilege that requires a significant personal commitment.
+Realistically, a substantial amount of time must be devoted to preparing and teaching a law course.
 Professors are responsible for developing course content that is current, relevant, and engaging.
 In addition to being present for mandatory classroom hours, adjunct faculty must make time for students outside of dedicated classroom time to answer questions, respond to emails, and grade homework assignments.
 Grades must be completed and posted in accordance with University deadlines.

-Requirements.
-Any qualified person who wishes to be considered for an adjunct faculty teaching position must complete the Adjunct Candidate Form and indicate which course or courses (s)he would like to teach.
-A list of adjunct-eligible courses has been provided with the Adjunct Candidate Form.
-The following items are also required: cover letter, current curriculum vitae, and the names of two professional references, along with their contact information.
+Procedures.
+Any qualified person who wishes to be considered for an anticipated adjunct faculty teaching position must complete the Adjunct Candidate Form, include the name of the course for which s(he) is requesting consideration, and provide the following items: cover letter, current curriculum vitae, and the names of two professional references, along with their contact information.
 Candidates are welcome to submit additional related materials if they want them to be considered by the Adjuncts Committee as part of their qualifications review.
-Candidate files will remain active for three years, beginning with the year in which the Adjunct Candidate Form is submitted; candidates are welcome to re-submit an Adjunct Candidate Form at any time.
+Candidates who are not offered a position are welcome to submit a new Adjunct Candidate Form for future openings.

 Thank you for your interest in contributing to our students’ success.